 Let's get cooking!
 Can you sense my excitement?
 It's because these sheet pan shrimp fajitas are just that good.
 Okay, start by making the peach tomatillo salsa.
 Both the peach tomatillo salsa and cilantro lime crema can be made the day before but I recommend making the guacamole the day of.
 Broil the tomatillos, red onion, garlic, and jalapeno on high until the vegetables are softened and lightly charred.
 Set the jalapeno to the side for the cilantro lime crema.

 Blend together the tomatillos, garlic, and red onion with cilantro and chipotle.
-If you don't want the heat, you can omit the chipotle or increase it for extra spicy.
+If you don't want the heat, you can omit the chipotle or increase the amount for an extra spicy version.
 Stir in the chopped peach and season to taste.

-Now grab that jalapeno you broiled before, finely chop 1 tablespoon of the pepper and combine it with sour cream, cilantro, lime zest, and lime juice.
+Now grab that jalapeno you broiled before, finely chop half of it and combine it with sour cream, cilantro, lime zest, and lime juice.
 You can use the rest of the roasted jalapeno for your fajitas or save it for another delicious recipe.

 For the guacamole, simply mash the avocadoes and stir in the chopped cilantro, red onion, and lime juice.
 I love my guacamole with a big hit of lime but you can adjust according to your preference.
 Season with salt and pepper and keep it covered until you are ready to serve.